ensbot/ensbot-slavo3dev-blockchain/Decentraized.md

 # What is Blockchain?

-## Blockchain enables peer to peer transfare of digital assets without any intermediariers.
+### Blockchain enables peer to peer transfare of digital assets without any intermediariers.

+### Establishing Trust among unknow peers

+### Recording transactions on immutable distributed ladger

-## Blockchain by itself has taken a life of it's own and permeated a broad range of applications accross many industries (Finance, Healtcare, goverment, manufacturing, distribution)
+### Blockchain by itself has taken a life of it's own and permeated a broad range of applications accross many industries (Finance, Healtcare, goverment, manufacturing, distribution)

 <h4>Examples: </h4>
 <ul>